Birdletonbird6000/WHSTechNotes/journal.md

 # January 8, 2025

 I liked the journal entries.
 I want to learn more coding and get better.
 But i dont know about pursuing any certifications yet.

+# January 13, 2025

+I think the switch from traditiional tech jobs to AI can have some good or bad changes.
+I think AI tools will enchance oppurtunities since they do not take as long to learn skills and would have really good memory after being developed for at least a certain amount of time.
+To prepare for a career in a fast-changing market, you could try to work a job that is hard to replace.